 To complete this task:

 In Visual Studio, select Extensions > Veracode Static > Upload and Scan.

-If prompted, enter your Veracode API ID and key.
+If prompted, enter your Veracode API credentials.
 Select the checkbox to store your credentials so that you only have to enter them once.

-Complete all the fields in the Add Application window and click Save.
+Complete all the fields in the Add Application window and select Save.